Blueberry Muffin Hosta Care Guide

 Fertilizer

-But if you want to speed up growth and increase your plant size, you can fertilize a bit.
-Fertilising is also important if the hosta is growing under a large tree because the tree reduces the number of nutrients in the soil considerably.
+If you want to speed up growth and increase your plant size, you can fertilize a bit.
+Fertilizing is also essential if the hosta is growing under a large tree because the tree reduces the number of nutrients in the soil.

 The best fertilizer is a slow-release mineral fertilizer in pellet form.
-The fertilizer can be multi-purpose, with about the same amount of basic elements or with a little more nitrogen.
+The fertilizer can be multi-purpose and contains all essential elements.

 The best and only time to apply the fertilizer is in early spring.
-As a result, the hosta will get the nutrients in time and increase in size.
-Avoid fertilizing in the second half of summer or fall as this can cause new shoots to grow which can be damaged by early frosts.
+Avoid fertilizing in the second half of summer or fall, as this can cause new shoots to grow, which can be damaged by early frosts.